 3. Take a walk along the waterways

 Major Australian cities are built around waterways.
 While it’s nice to splash around in the summer, don’t let the cold weather drag down your adventurous spirit.
 Taking a brisk walk along the beach is a great way to wake up in the morning, and visiting a nearby river or lake makes for a nice way to relax.
+Plus, there are usually cafés or food vans along the way, so you can stop for a hot drink.

 4. Wander around a national park